sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```
 ## Source: swss
 Events sourced by services running in swss container.
 There could be multiple publishers raising host events.
 The services that detect these events are updated to directly call the publishing API in C or python.

-### redis_generic_get
-- This is a state/event that is fatal after few reports for swss container.
-- Params: { asic_index: < Index of the asic for multi-asic and 0 for all other > }
-- Asic_index is key param
-- The event is identified with the source, tag and asic_index.

-### if_state:
-- Reports the interface state changes
-- Params: { asic_index: < Index of the asic for multi-asic and 0 for all other >, ifname: < i/f name >; status: up/down}
-- key params {asic_index, ifname }

 ### YANG model
 ```
 module sonic-events-swss {